 - This Policy Statement has been developed after proper consultation with the public, businesses and other agencies that may be affected by the operation of Sex Establishments within the Borough.
-A period of public consultation operated from the [start date] until the [end date] and the Authority has given due regard to the responses from this consultation process when formulating this Policy Statement.
+A period of public consultation operated from the 22nd June 2012 until the 17th September 2012 and the Authority has given due regard to the responses from this consultation process when formulating this Policy Statement.
 The list of consultees is maintained separately from this Policy Statement and is available from the Licensing Service using the contact details in Appendix 5. - In determining this Policy Statement, the Authority has given proper weight to the views of those it has consulted.
 This Policy Statement has not been developed in isolation.
 It has been developed in conjunction with other Lancashire Authorities and regulatory agencies involved, or affected by, the operation of Sex Establishments.